rse-aunz/rse-aunz.github.io/code_of_conduct.md

 - A public announcement of an incident, ideally in the same venue that the violation occurred.
 - Immediately ending any event volunteer responsibilities and privileges the individual(s) hold(s).
 - An imposed suspension from the Association platforms.
 The Contact will communicate this suspension to the individual(s).
 They’ll be asked to take this suspension voluntarily, but if they don’t agree then a temporary ban may be imposed to enforce this suspension.
-- A permanent or temporary ban from some or all Council spaces.
+- A permanent or temporary ban from some or all Association spaces.
 - Assistance to the complainant with a report to other bodies, for example, institutional offices or appropriate law enforcement agencies.

 Once a resolution is agreed upon, but before it is enacted, the Council will contact the original reporter and any other affected parties and explain the proposed resolution.
 The Council will ask if this resolution is acceptable, and must note feedback for the record.
 However, the Council is not required to act on this feedback.